PrysmianGroup/.github/profile/README.md

 #### Description

-Every project should have at least a one line description of the project to explain the reason for the project's existance.
+Every project should have at least a one line description to provide context.

 #### Topics

 Adding topics to a repository is encouraged but not required.
 Topics allows our team to quickly search for related repositories.
-A single repository can be associated with many different topics.
+A single repository can be associated with many topics.

 <a href="https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics" target="_blank">Topics Documentation</a><br />